-After 17 years of disuse, four years of renovation, and a $500-million investment, the newly refreshed Central Market is finally open to the public again.
+After 17 years of disuse, four years of renovation, and a $500-million investment, Central Market is finally open to the public again.
 While it’s still being called “Central Market,” it’s important to note that the grand Bauhaus building is no longer a wet market.
-Instead, it’s a dining and shopping hub with community spaces and some preserved historical elements, much like Tai Kwun, PMQ, The Mills, 618 Shanghai Street, and others developed in the spirit of adaptive reuse.
+Instead, it’s a dining and shopping hub with community spaces and preserved historical elements, much like Tai Kwun, PMQ, The Mills, 618 Shanghai Street, and others developed in the spirit of adaptive reuse.

 Wako Sake Central comprises two parts—a petite sushi bar (a.k.a.
 Wako Sake Sushi & Tap), and Wako Sake Izakaya, a more casual eatery offering cooked dishes like beef donburi ($198), grilled eel rice ($168), udon, yakitori, and more.
 The sushi bar is manned by chefs who will make plates of handmade sushi (starting from $40) while you enjoy sake poured fresh from the tap at $88 a glass and up.
 Besides a la carte dishes, Wako Sake Sushi & Tap also offers an omakase experience, as well as chirashi bowls and bento boxes to go.